 Texas would remain an independent country for nine years, and became part of the United States in 1845.

 Today The Alamo is by far the most visited historic site in Texas, but it has come to represent far more than just the struggle against Santa Anna.
 The phrase "The Alamo" has come to represent any struggle against difficult odds, and the idea of fighting for freedom.

 One final note about the Tennesseans who migrated to Texas: Sam Houston would later be elected governor of Texas, making him the only American to have been elected governor of two different states.

 But in 1861, Houston became the only American to have resigned the governorship of two states, when he refused to take the oath of allegiance to the Confederate States of America after the Texas legislature voted to leave the union.

 Here are some more pictures from our trip to The Alamo:

 The Alamo was once in the middle of nowhere, but since then the city of San Antonio has grown to surround it.

 Inside the walls of The Alamo itself, it is easy to forget this unless you look up and see that there are large buildings towering over you such as this one.

 The Alamo is one of the most photographed places in Texas.
-Here a family poses with one of its members who recently enlisted in the U.S. Army.
+Here a family poses with one of its members who recently enlisted in the U.S. Air Force.